mathesar-foundation/mathesar-wiki/engineering/code-review.md

 - See [Backend Code Review](/engineering/code-review/backend) for guidelines specific to backend code.

 ## Maintainers
+If your review is requested, it means that you are responsible for reviewing the pull request.
+If the PR is large or you think someone who is familiar with a specific part of the code would be helpful, feel free to request additional reviewers through the GitHub interface.

 ### Process
 - Check for outstanding PRs at least **once a day**.